msr-quarc/Liquid/README.md

 ### .NET 4.6

-A Windows environment with .NET 4.6 or later installed is required.
+A Windows environment with the .NET Framework 4.6 or later installed is required.
 If you don't have .NET 4.6, it may be installed from http://www.microsoft.com/en-us/download/details.aspx?id=48130.
+Alternatively, installing Visual Studio 2015 will also install .NET 4.6.

+### Visual Studio

+Visual Studio 2015 Community Edition is free for individuals and for academic use.
+It is available at https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx.

+While Visual Studio is not required to use LIQUi|>, it is necessary if you want to write your own algorithms as compiled F# code.
+It also makes development of F# scripts for algorithms much easier.

 ### BLAS (optional)